 His penis will feel bigger and your orgasms will be stronger, it will make childbirth easier, and it prevents incontinence as well.
 You will be a better sexual partner because men love a strong vagina.
 It might even help you find and keep your partner.
-The aim of Kegel exercises is to restore muscle tone and strength to the pubococcygeus muscles.
-This is done in order to prevent or reduce pelvic floor problems and to increase sexual gratification.
-Kegel exercises are said to be good for treating vaginal prolapse and preventing uterine prolapse.
-As we could see this could help very much why should not we find out more about Kegel exercises.
+The aim of Kegel exercises is to restore muscle tone and strength to the pubococcygeus muscles, which is done to prevent or reduce pelvic floor problems and to increase sexual gratification.
+Kegel exercises are said to be useful for treating vaginal prolapse and preventing uterine prolapse.
+As we could see this could help very much why should not we find out more about Kegel exercises?

 What is Kegel exercise?

 Kegel exercises are a series of pelvic muscle exercises designed to strengthen the muscles of the pelvic floor, which are originally developed by Dr. Arnold Kegel in 1948 as a method of controlling incontinence in women following childbirth.
 These exercises are now recommended for women with urinary stress incontinence, some men who have urinary incontinence after prostate surgery, and people who have fecal incontinence.
 The principle behind Kegel exercises is to strengthen the muscles of the pelvic floor, thereby improving the urethral and rectal sphincter function, where the success of Kegel exercises depends on proper technique and adherence to a regular exercise program.
 Kegel exercises may be beneficial in treating urinary incontinence in both men and women beside all these benefits already mentioned.